 - Thomson Reuters, and more.

 In fact, the college has assisted over 1,000 companies to date.
 These connections translate into graduate careers thanks to the fact that over 750 employers attend the college’s career conferences.
-Universities.com considers the University of Wisconsin, Stout to be the third-best college for manufacturing engineering degrees.
+Universities.com considers the University of Wisconsin, Stout, the third-best college for manufacturing engineering degrees.

 25. Washington University in St. Louis